Club: ACF Fiorentina | Opening: 1931 | Capacity: 43,147 seats

 During the 1990 World Cup, Stadio Comunale hosted three group matches and the quarter-final between Argentina and Yugoslavia (0-0).

-Stadio Artemio Franchi is located towards the north-east of Florence, about 2 kilometres from the historic city centre.
+Stadio Artemio Franchi is located towards the north-east of Florence at about 2 kilometres from the historic city centre.
 The walk from the Duomo in the historic centre takes about half an hour.

 The stadium lies only two blocks from train station Campo di Marte, which is almost solely served by regional trains.
 A change at Florence’s main Santa Maria Novella station will likely be necessary.